 Yes, an H-1B visa-holder's spouse and unmarried children under 21 may accompany the visa-holder to the U.S. But if they want to work while in the U.S., they have to apply for an employment visa.

 Usually, an H-1B visa holder is allowed to go to school as long as the H-1B visa-holder remains employed according to the terms of the visa.

 Usually yes, but it is important that H-1B visa holders keep all the papers and documents with them that they showed Customs and Borders Protection when they first entered the U.S. on the H-1B visa.
 In today's political climate, it is never a sure thing that foreign nationals will be able to re-enter the country even with valid visas.

 Possibly.
 Although H-1B visas are non-immigrant visas, H-1B visa-holders are allowed to adjust status to lawful permanent residence if their employer agrees to sponsor them.

 The visa-holder may then either find another employer to sponsor his/her H-1B visa, change to a different non-immigrant status, or leave the U.S.

 Call a Nevada immigration attorney...

-If you are seeking a work visa in Nevada, call our Los Angeles immigration attorneys at 702-DEFENSE (702-333-3673) for a FREE consultation.
+If you are seeking a work visa in Nevada, call our Las Vegas immigration attorneys at 702-DEFENSE (702-333-3673) for a consultation.
 We will guide you through the process as quickly as efficiently as possible.